-Thank you for visiting our news blog, where you will find the latest updates on Vesynta projects, products and publications, along with the latest developments in the field of precision dosing.
+Thank you for visiting our news blog, where you will find the latest updates on Vesynta projects, products and publications, along with the most recent developments in the field of precision dosing.

 Vesynta was founded in 2018 by Stefan Guldin, Alaric Taylor and Jugal Suthar following the development of a promising drug quantification platform by the AdReNa research group at University College London (UCL), funded by the Horizon 2020 initiative DIACHEMO.
 The concept presented as a tool for clinicians to determine blood drug levels following chemotherapy treatment of clinically challenging patients such as young children, infants and neonates.
 The company has since guided platform development towards point-of-care blood analysis for routine application in therapeutic drug monitoring (TDM).
 Vesynta continues to work closely with UCL on their current research and development projects.